Rigidity of 3-colorings of the discrete torus: Preliminaries and Overview

 Observe that, in fact,

 To see this, note that any $h\in\hm(\ZZ)$ must take even values on even vertices, and satisfy $|h(v)|\le\dist(v,0)$, since $h$ changes by one between adjacent vertices.
 Thus, we must have that $m_i=h(n e_i)$ is even and $|h(n e_i)|\le n$ for all $i$.
-The quasi-periodic functions whose slope is not a multiple of $6$ will not play a role in our work.
+The quasi-periodic functions whose slope is not a multiple of $6$ will not play a role in our work, as we show in Proposition~\ref{prop: QP2}.
 Thus we define

 Denote by $\pi\colon\ZZ\to\TT$ the natural projection from the integer lattice to the torus, defined by

 (where we identify the coordinate system of the torus with $\{0,\ldots,n-1\}^d$).
 Observe that $\pi$ extends naturally to a bijection between periodic proper $3$-colorings (of $\ZZ$) and proper $3$-colorings of $\TT$, as well as to a bijection between periodic HHFs (on $\ZZ$) and HHFs on $\TT$.
 With a slight abuse of notation we also denote these extensions by $\pi$.